Homemade Dark Brown Sugar

 Learn how to make homemade dark brown sugar with 2 simple ingredients.
 Never buy brown sugar again, and always have fresh, soft dark brown sugar for baking!

-If you're looking for more homemade ingredients for baking, try How to Make Light Brown Sugar, How to Make Cake Flour, or How to Make Self Rising Flour.
+If you're looking for more homemade ingredients for baking, try How to Make Homemade Light Brown Sugar, How to Make Cake Flour, or How to Make Vanilla Sea Salt.

 What is the difference between light and dark brown sugar?

-Both light brown sugar and dark brown sugar contain the same two ingredients — cane sugar and molasses.
+Both organic dark brown sugar and light brown sugar contain the same two ingredients — cane sugar and molasses.
 Light brown sugar has a lower percentage of molasses and dark brown sugar has a higher percentage of molasses.
 That is the only difference!

 Many people say that dark brown sugar is only used for certain things, and that it is not most common for classic baked goods.
 But I beg to differ.
 I use dark brown sugar in classic bakes like cookies, brownies, and more.
-Try it out in my Chocolate Chip Crinkle Cookies or my Coffee Cake Muffins.
+Try it out in my Chocolate Chip Crinkle Cookies, Quick One Rise Cinnamon Rolls From Scratch, or Maple Caramel Dark Chocolate Gingerbread Cookie Bars.

 How do you make dark brown sugar?